 The Churchill River system runs from Alberta, across Northern Saskatchewan and into Manitoba where it dumps into Hudson’s Bay.
-It is over 1600km long and we had the privilege of exploring 20km it.
-This trip has everything from lakes and rapids, to canyons and waterfalls.
+It is over 1600km long and we have had the privilege of exploring it on two separate occasions.
+The Churchill River has everything from lakes and rapids, to canyons and waterfalls.
 Don’t forget your camera as the sunsets in North Saskatchewan are incredibly beautiful.
 If you’re lucky, maybe one night the northern lights will put a show on for you.

 Location: 80km North of La Ronge, SK

 Difficulty: 7/10 – Route finding, portages, outdoor living.

 From Prince Albert: Head north on the number 2 highway out of Prince Albert.
 Follow that highway 240km to La Ronge where the highway becomes the 102 and winds its way 78km to Missinipe, SK.

 - Comfortable Footwear: Water shoes.
 Bring a pair of water shoes for portages and a pair of hikers or running shoes for the nights when you’re outside camping.
 Your feet will be wet for most of the day so it’s really nice to put on a dry pair of shoes at night.

 - Water: Having a good water purification pump or purification tabs are a good idea.